-A value proposition is about finding the unique value your business offers to its customers compared to other competitors in the marketplace.
+A value proposition is about finding the unique value your business offers its customers compared to other market competitors.
 The value proposition you offer must resonate with your customers.

-Bottom line, make sure that your value proposition resonate well with your customers and that you are able to deliver on it!
+The bottom line, make sure that your value proposition resonates well with your customers and that you are able to deliver on it!

 Effective value propositions and their potential impact on conversions